hemungshew-Git/Fortran_95/README.md

 Then the Wiener process which is essentially a generalization of the Random Walk.
 It’s basically a random walk with very tiny steps.
 Brownian motion is probably the most well known example of a Wiener process.

+To ignore this randomness or uncertainty is to ignore reality.
+Events that cannot be predicted precisely are often called random.
+Even people’s reactions to any inputs or outputs or their impacts ==> all are at Random.
+Commonly used tools for dealing with uncertainty is optimization, simulation and statistical models for impact prediction and evaluation.

 Life is LIKE A PUZZLE which I AM TRYING TO MODEL gradually BIT BY BIT ===> via GITHUB uploads to the CLOUD (my works since 1993) last 30+ beautiful years !